 - 2 cups heavy cream

-- 1 1/2 cups Parmesan cheese , finely shredded
+- 1 cup Parmesan cheese , finely shredded

-- 1/4 cup roasted red peppers , chopped
+- 1/4 cup roasted red peppers , drained and chopped

 - 1 cup frozen peas

-- 1/2 pound shrimp , cooked, peeled, tails removed
+- 1 pound large shrimp , cooked, peeled, tails removed

 - crushed red pepper , optional

-Pour in cream and shredded Parmesan cheese.
+- Pour in the cream and heat for 2-3 minutes until it is lightly simmer.
+Add the shredded Parmesan cheese.
 Whisk until blended and smooth, approximately 4 minutes.

-- Add salt and pepper to taste, continue to whisk.
+- Add the salt and pepper to taste, continue to whisk.

-- Add roasted red pepper, peas and shrimp.
+- Add the roasted red pepper, peas and shrimp.
 Heat for 2 minutes.
 Sauce will lightly coat the back of a spoon, but not be globby or heavy.
-The sauce will separate if over heated, so do not raise heat above medium.
+The sauce will separate if overheated, so do not raise heat above medium.